 17.1 Use RStudio keyboard shortcuts

 The R Markdown format can be used with any editor of your choice, as long as R, the rmarkdown package, and Pandoc are installed.
 However, RStudio has a deep integration with R Markdown so you can work with R Markdown smoothly.

-Like any IDE, RStudio has keyboard shortcuts.
+Like any IDE (Integrated Development Environment), RStudio has keyboard shortcuts.
 A full list can be found under the menu

 Tools -> Keyboard Shortcuts Help.
 Some of the most useful shortcuts related to R Markdown are summarized in Table 17.1.